 Pelvic pain ranges from a chronic, nagging ache to severe pain that affects your well-being.
 No matter what symptoms you experience, pelvic pain is a sign of an underlying health condition.
-Dr. Yonatan Mahller specializes in diagnosing the cause of your pelvic pain, then providing treatments to resolve the problem.
+Affiliated with Hoag Hospital, Dr. Yonatan Mahller specializes in diagnosing the cause of your pelvic pain, then providing treatments to resolve the problem.
 Contact his office in Newport Beach, Orange County, California, or schedule an appointment online to get a comprehensive exam and relief for your pelvic pain.

 Pelvic pain refers to any pain that occurs below your belly button and between your hips.
 You may experience pain that’s severe and sharp, a dull ache, cramping, or a feeling of pressure inside the pelvic area.

 Pelvic pain can become a constant presence or come and go.
 Some women feel pelvic pain after sitting for a long time, during a bowel movement, or after intercourse.

 Dr. Mahller specializes in diagnosing the precise cause of pelvic pain, which is important for women because pelvic pain arises from many possible health conditions.
 However, endometriosis is one of the most frequent causes of pelvic pain.

 Endometriosis occurs when tissue that normally lines the inside wall of the uterus grows outside the uterus.
 Within the uterus, this tissue thickens during each menstrual cycle, then breaks down to produce menstrual bleeding.
 Endometrial tissue outside the uterus also goes through the same cycle, but when it breaks down it causes inflammation, pain and scar tissue (adhesions) within the pelvis.

 Other common causes of pelvic pain include: